raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 ---/hint---
 ---/hints---

-- Finally, create the segment of the URL containing the measurement parameters and join it with the domain name and directory part of the URL which you stored in the `WUurl` variable.
+- Finally, put together the whole URL by combining the data measurements with the other variables needed for the complete Weather Underground upload request.

 --- hints ---
+--- hint ---
+The complete URL will need the server address, the Weather Underground credentials, the timestamp and the action parameters.
+--- /hint ---
+--- hint ---
+These are stored in the variables: WUurl, WUcreds, date_str and action_str.
+Strings can be joined together using the **+** operator.
+--- /hint ---
 --- hint ---
 - Your code should look like this:
     ```python